hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 ## Tableau

-Tableau is a visual data management tool, which can provide visual analysis by dragging and dropping.
+Tableau is a visual data management tool which can provide visual analysis by dragging and dropping.

-Below we will example some queries to show you how easy to visualize data in Hologres via Tableau.
+We will example some queries to show you how to visualize data in Hologres via Tableau.

 ## Preparation work